cse-sim/cse/doc/src/records/dhwsys.md

 Note that DHWUSE draws can be referenced by multiple DHWSYSs; these adjustments apply only to the current DHWSYS.

-These adjustments have not impact on draw specifified by wsUse.
+These adjustments have not impact on draw specified by wsUse.

 **Units**   **Legal Range**   **Default**   **Required**   **Variability**
 ----------- ----------------- ------------- -------------- -----------------